Offline mobile learning

 Offline mobile learning is the ability to access learning materials on a mobile device without requiring an Internet connection.

-Generally, web-based applications functionalities are dependent on ability to access to the Web.
+Generally, web-based applications functionalities are dependent on ability to access the Web.
 While there are many practical reasons for an application to access data on a server, not every feature of an application may necessarily need to have such access.
 Offline access to such features may enhance the user experience and increase access where networks are unavailable, unaffordable (such as in Educational psychologist), rural areas, and those with limited data plans.

 Various technologies used to develop education technology support offline functionality such as Progressive web apps and Mobile apps.

 Mobile Learning: Developing Countries

 The developed world's emphasis on highly sophisticated technological devices is a futuristic dream for most developing countries.
 Nevertheless, these countries realise that M-learning is more than just using a mobile device for E-Learning and requires a different approach.
 To utilize M-Learning efficiently, it is necessary to understand this approach as technology becomes available.

 Mobile technologies have successfully enabled learning opportunities for learners in developing countries who live far from educational facilities and lack the infrastructure to support access.

 Users in developing countries have the same need for M-Learning to be mobile, accessible and affordable as those in developed countries.
 The significance of M-Learning is its ability to make learning mobile, away from the classroom or workplace.
 Wireless and mobile technologies enable learning opportunities for those without direct access to education.
 Many learners in developing countries have trouble accessing the internet or affording technology for E-Learning.
 Mobile devices are a cheaper alternative to traditional E-Learning equipment such as PCs and Laptops.

 However, to fully utilize this potential it is imperative to explore the factors that determine mobile telecommunications development in the developing world.
 Delivering mobile services on open hardware and open software not just practically makes sense but can also lower the cost and thus increase the possibility of offering sustainable services in the future.
 While the benefits of open-source software are proven, it is important to conduct a broader study to investigate the potential role of relatively new copyleft approach for custom hardware, as supporting mobile learners in their own socio-cultural contexts of developing countries is a significant challenge.